Springvale

 Population growth drivers in Springvale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Springvale's population is approximately 24,490 as of February 2026.
-This figure represents an increase of 2,242 people, a 10.1% rise from the 2021 Census which reported a population of 22,248.
-The change is inferred from ABS estimated resident population data of 24,111 as of June 2024 and an additional 362 validated new addresses since the Census date.
-This results in a population density ratio of 2,204 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Springvale's growth rate of 10.1% since the 2021 census exceeds both the SA3 area (6.9%) and the national average, making it a regional growth leader.
-Overseas migration contributed approximately 90.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Springvale's population is around 24,490 as of Feb 2026.
+This reflects an increase of 2,242 people (10.1%) since the 2021 Census, which reported a population of 22,248 people.
+The change is inferred from the estimated resident population of 24,111 from the ABS as of June 2024 and an additional 362 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,204 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Springvale's 10.1% growth since the 2021 census exceeded the SA3 area (6.9%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 90.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Springvale is forecasted to experience a significant population increase, with an expected growth of 6,240 persons based on the latest annual ERP population numbers, reflecting a total increase of 23.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Regarding demographic trends, a significant population increase in the top quartile of national areas is forecast, with the area expected to grow by 6,240 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 23.9% in total over the 17 years.

 Frequently Asked Questions - Population